-If a file is in warning status, and the detection result shows one of the supported codepage, it means the file could be a text file which is saved in certain codepage, but UTFCast is not very sure of the result, so that the file will not be converted, and a warning is generated.
+Suppose a file is in warning status, and the detection result shows one of the supported codepages.
+In that case, it means the file could be a text file saved in a certain codepage, but UTFCast is not very sure of the result, so it will not convert the file, and that's why it generates a warning.

 Some files are very similar to text files, such as PDF files and ZIP archives of many text files.
-These files are not in text format, but they contain too much text so that they look like text files.
-In this case, an erroneous result of codepage detection could happen, and a warning is generated.
+These files are not in text format, but they contain too much text, so they look like text files.
+In this case, an erroneous result of codepage detection could happen.